Lemon ricotta pancakes are light and fluffy, slightly sweet, and tangy. Easy to prep, and perfect for a special brunch!

 - Fold in the lemon zest.

-What kind of flour is used in this lemon ricotta pancakes recipe?
+What kind of flour is used in this recipe?
 I recommend either all purpose flour or white whole wheat flour.
 100% whole wheat flour ends up dense and gummy, and almond flour did not work.
 I have not tried GF flour.

-Can I make these lemon ricotta pancakes thinner?
+Can I make these pancakes thinner?
 Yes!
 I make these quite thick, but you can thin out by stirring in some extra milk.

-Can I make this lemon ricotta pancakes recipe ahead?
+Can I make them ahead?
 Yes!
-We store them in meal prep containers in the fridge or freezer, then pop in the toaster when we’re ready to enjoy!
+We store them in meal prep containers in the fridge or freezer, then pop in the toaster when we're ready to enjoy!

-Which toppings go well on lemon ricotta pancakes?
+Which toppings go well on them?
 Maple syrup, powdered sugar, fresh or frozen (thawed) berries and/or fresh whipped cream.

 Lemon Ricotta Pancakes